 - If you do not have a license to use the image, your attorney may instruct you to remove all uses from your site (even social media).
 Continued use can result in more damages.

 - Ask for a power of attorney to prove they have the right to represent “their client”

 - Make sure they are a real law firm.
 Unless they are an attorney, they cannot sue you on behalf of the copyright holder.

-- Most of these copyright bullies are high volume operations and they simply cannot sue all of the infringers.
-Do not give them additional reasons to target your case by boasting about how much money you have, being rude or writing things about them online… all of that is asking for trouble.
+- You attorney may instruct you not give them additional reasons to target your case by boasting about how much money you have, being rude or writing things about them online… all of that is asking for trouble.

-- Do not communicate with anyone but a licensed attorney.
-Do not post anything in forums or comments as copyright holders can get court orders to view email addresses and IP addresses.
+- Your attorney may instruct you not post anything in forums or comments as copyright holders can get court orders to view email addresses and IP addresses.

 - Read this article on Fair Use and see if your use qualifies.

 - Be careful what you put in writing (emails) or on recorded calls as it could be used against you in court to increases the damages or paint you in an unfavorable light